hapax/hapax.github.io/assets/teaching.md

 This fractal is related to the deeper property of [*self-organised criticality*](https://en.wikipedia.org/wiki/Self-organized_criticality), where the sandpile "tunes" itself to maintain a delicate balance between order (no avalanches) and disorder (too many avalanches).
-This is revealed by counting the size and frequency of avalanches, but that is beyond our present scope!
+This is revealed by counting the size and frequency of avalanches, though the details are beyond our present scope.
 Many other systems are (somewhat controversially) thought to exhibit self-organised criticality, such as forest fires, earthquakes, evolution, and